algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 The following technologies are used in this project:

 - **Bubble**: No-code platform to develop the web application.
-- **Bubble Plugin**: Additional plugins to enhance the application (e.g., API Connector, Google Maps, etc.).
+- **Bubble Plugin**: Additional plugins to enhance the application (e.g., API Connector, Barcode Scanner, etc.).
 - **Bubble Database**: Database to store the data of the application.

 All these technologies are used directly on the Bubble platform.
 Therefore, there is no need to install anything more in the application. <br>

 ### 6.2 How will it work?

-We will have to side on our application, a front-end side (the visible part of the application) and a back-end side (the database). <br>
+We will have two sides on our application, a front-end side (the visible part of the application) and a back-end side (the database + all the workflows). <br>
-As an **input** of the application, the app will ask the user to enter the name of the dish they want to prepare.
-The app then searches the database for the ingredients of that dish, if one exists, and displays a list of cheeses and wines that pair well with it. <br>
+- As an **input** of the application, we will have the user who will interact with the application.
+The user will be able to enter data (e.g., scan a barcode, search for a *cheese or wine* product, etc.) and the application will process these data to provide the desired output. <br>
-To find the best pairings, we will use the **API Connector** plugin to connect to an external API <!--(we need to find it)--> that provides information about cheeses and wines.
-As complementary information of this API, we will consult some of the most common association on an expert site. <br>
-The **output** of the application will be the list of cheeses and wines displayed on the screen, the user interface (referred to the front-end above).
+- The **output** of the application will be the data displayed to the user (e.g., recipes, products, etc.) and the actions performed by the application (e.g., store data in the database, execute workflow, etc.). <br>

 ## 7. Bubble Platform

-Bubble is a no-code platform that allows to create web applications without any programming knowledge.
-To create an application, we place blocks, more precisely called elements, on a page and define their properties to create a rendering similar to an HTML page. <br>
+Bubble is a no-code platform that allows the creation of web applications without any programming knowledge.
+To create an application, we place blocks, more precisely called **elements**, on a page and define their properties to create a rendering similar to an HTML[^2] page. <br>

 ### 7.1 Front-end